 Black History Month has its origins in 1926 when the historian Carter G Woodson conceptualized a ‘Negro History Week’ to redress the lack of black figures featured in textbooks and history books.
 He chose the second week of February to coincide with the birthdays of two important figures in the history of black America: abolitionist leader Frederick Douglass and 16th US president Abraham Lincoln, who issued the Emancipation Proclamation of 1863.

 Woodson publicized his campaign well, and many city mayors and university presidents joined in celebrating the occasion.
 Events, performances, lectures and groups dedicated to the study and celebration of black history and culture began to proliferate.
 The week proved to be so popular that many organizations began dedicating the month of February to black history and culture.
 By the late 1960s, the civil rights movement was at its peak, and the entire month of February was being used to commemorate black history almost everywhere across the country.

-In 1976, then-President Gerald Ford officially dedicated February as Black History Month, encouraging Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
+In 1976, President Gerald Ford officially dedicated February as Black History Month, encouraging Americans to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”